adamvlasak/arch-desktop/README.md

 $ make test
 ```

-To test your work if you make some changes and want to know if playbook will run.
+To test your work if you make some changes and want to know if playbook will run without syntactic errors.

 ```
 $ make provision